Portuguese flag waving, symbolizing the changes under the Portugal Nationality Law Reform and its impact on citizenship eligibility in 2025.

 The new regulation bars applicants convicted of crimes carrying prison sentences of two years or more under Portuguese law.
 The previous threshold was higher, marking a significant tightening of eligibility.

-The government’s aim is to strengthen the prestige of the Portuguese passport one of the world’s most respected and ensure that applicants demonstrate good moral character.
+The government aims to strengthen the prestige of the Portuguese passport, one of the world’s most respected.
+At the same time, it seeks to ensure that applicants demonstrate good moral character.

 While right-wing parties welcomed the proposal, critics argue it could unfairly impact individuals previously convicted of minor offenses long before submitting their citizenship applications.